 AFA is continuously learning about and improving strategies to reach women with digital financial and information services.
 We strive to share emerging lessons with the agricultural and financial inclusion communities.
-Read the overview of insights summarised in this infographic.

 Women smallholder farmers living in Sub Saharan Africa continue to face gender-based challenges due, in part, to systematic exclusion – both financial and informational.
 For example:

 - Only 5-7% of all extension resources are directed at women

 - Only 14% of donor resources target women smallholder farmers